akbiggs/smashgg-tools/README.md

 Before any of the tools can be run, you'll need to:

-1. Go to [developer.smash.gg](http://developer.smash.gg) and sign up for dev access by filling out the form (ugh).
+1. Go to [developer.smash.gg](http://developer.smash.gg) and sign up for dev access by filling out the form under Authentication (ugh).
 This should take a day to get approved.
 2. Once you've received dev access, create a token.
 Copy that token into a file in this folder named `apikey.txt`.
 The only line in this file should be your API token.